$4.99/mo - Save 61% With Exclusive 2-Year Plan + 4 Months Free!Claim Now

 Below, I outline the criteria I used when curating the best VPNs for China to circumvent the Great Firewall:

-• Works in China: Ensure the VPN can circumvent the Great Firewall and access restricted sites.
-If a China server is unavailable, use servers in nearby countries.
+• Works in China: Ensure the VPN avoides the Great Firewall using nearby servers.

-• Security: Opt for VPNs with military-grade encryption, a kill switch, and DNS/IP leak protection for data security on open WiFi networks.
+• Security: Look for military-grade encryption, a kill switch, and leak protection.

-• Obfuscated Servers: Use specialized servers that hide VPN usage, ideal for restrictive environments.
+• Obfuscated Servers: Use servers that mask VPN traffic for restrictive environments.

-• Value for Money: Choose reasonably priced VPNs that offer excellent features.
+• Value for Money: Pick affordable VPNs with robust features.

-• Customer Support: Reliable customer support is crucial for finding the best servers to connect to in China.
+• Customer Support: Reliable support helps optimize connections in China.

 When you connect to a Chinese server, you can change your IP with an encrypted connection, circumventing the Great Firewall restrictions.